zjjslch/zjjslch.github.io/_pages/cv.md

 Education
 ======
+* B.S. in Electrical Engineering, University of Illinois at Urbana-Champaign, 2023, GPA:3.84
-* B.S. in GitHub, Zhejiang University, 2023
+* B.Eng. in Electrical Engineering and Automation, Zhejiang University, 2023, GPA:3.96

 Work experience
 ======